rayankermanshahani/raytracing.rs/README.md

 # raytracing.rs

-Reading through [this](https://raytracing.github.io/) book series but rewriting implementations in rust instead of c++.
+A ray tracer written from scratch in Rust.

+Inspired by [this](https://raytracing.github.io/) book series.